w3c/svgwg/master/painting.md

     representing the stroke will be extended by a half circle with a diameter equal to the stroke width.
-If a subpath, <span class="ready-for-wider-review">whether open or closed,</span> has zero length, then the resulting effect is that the stroke for that subpath consists solely of a full circle centered at the subpath's point.</p>
+If a subpath, <span class="ready-for-wider-review">whether open or closed,</span> has zero length, then the resulting effect is that the stroke for that subpath consists solely of a full circle centered at the subpath's point.
   </dd>

   <dt><span class='prop-value'>square</span></dt>